ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-lab0.md

 ### Step 4: Start NiFi on Sandbox <a id="step3-start-nifi"></a>

 If you downloaded and installed NiFi on Hortonworks Sandbox, refer to this step, else go to step 5.
-We will start NiFi to run in the foreground.
+We will launch NiFi in the background.

 1\.
 Open a terminal (Mac and Linux) or git bash (Windows).
 SSH into the Hortonworks Sandbox